-As a school, we are lucky to have a very active and supportive PTA, 'Friends of Goldsworth'.
+As a school, we are lucky to have a very active and supportive PTA, 'Friends of Goldsworth', of which you become automatic members of when you join our school.
 'Friends' organise a range of fundraising events throughout the year, including the Christmas Fayre, Summer Fayre and other exciting events!
 'Friends' are always looking to recruit more volunteers to help in any way possible.
 You can find more details of what 'Friends' do and how you can help on our website.